Employment contracts or employee contracts tell you about your rights and responsibilities as a worker. They can be written or verbal (spoken).

-Sometimes employment contracts will be called something else like 'agreement', 'terms and conditions of employment' or 'workplace agreement'.
+Sometimes employment contracts will be called something else like an 'agreement', or 'terms and conditions of employment' or 'workplace agreement'.

 Having a contract means you are classified as an employee (casual, part-time or full-time), as opposed to a contractor.
 When you’re an employee, you have workplace rights set out under Australian law.

 Employment contracts often contain details such as: